 A client came to me too late.
 Their 20-year business had dived and all their previous success had resulted in nothing.
 I couldn’t save them, they had gone too far and I’m simply helping them through a bargain basement sale of a once profitable business.

-They realised there was a problem and committed to gathering and analysing the information they needed.
+They realized there was a problem and committed to gathering and analyzing the information they needed.
 To be fair, they did a bloody good job and got 90% of the process right but they failed to look internally and that’s where the problem was.

 Ultimately the missed 10% cost them their business, while their competitors continue to grow.

-Gathering and analysing the information you need is a crucial step towards your success.
+Gathering and analyzing the information you need is a crucial step towards your success.
 Likewise, not doing it is putting one foot in your own grave.

 When success in business is so heavily stacked against you, it’s your ability to gather the information of your circumstance and effectively analyze it that will make or break you.

 So if you need help in this area, gather your information on me, analyse whether I’m best placed to help and if so, get in contact.